Simple English Wikipedia

 The Simple English Wikipedia is a modified English language edition of Wikipedia written primarily in Basic English and Learning English.
 It is one of ten Wikipedias written in an Anglic language or English-based pidgin or creole.
-The site has the stated aim of providing an encyclopedia for "people with different needs, such as students, children, adults with learning difficulties, and people who are trying to learn English."
+The site has the stated aim of providing an encyclopedia "for everyone, such as children and adults who are learning English".

 Simple English Wikipedia's basic presentation style makes it helpful for beginners learning English.
 Its simpler word structure and syntax, while missing some nuances, can make information easier to understand when compared with the regular English Wikipedia.

 History

-The Simple English Wikipedia was launched on September 18, 2001.
+The Simple English Wikipedia was launched on 18 September 2001.

 In 2012, Andrew Lih, a Wikipedian and author, told NBC News' Helen A.S.
-Popkin that the Simple English Wikipedia does not "have a high standing in the Wikipedia community", and added that it never had a clear purpose: "Is it for people under the age 14, or just a simpler version of complex articles?", wrote Popkin.
+Popkin that the Simple English Wikipedia does not "have a high standing in the Wikipedia community", and that it had never had a clear purpose.
+Popkin felt it was unclear whether the site was aimed at younger users, or intended to present simpler versions of complex articles.

 Material from the Simple English Wikipedia formed the basis for One Encyclopedia per Child, a project in One Laptop per Child that ended in 2014.

-In 2018, it was proposed for closure due to a claim that no proof exists that the target audience was catered to, but the proposal was rejected due to unjustified policies and lack of approval.
+In 2018, a proposal was raised on the Wikimedia Foundation's Meta-Wiki that the Simple English Wikipedia be closed on the grounds that there was no proof that the target audience was reading it.
+The proposal was rejected on the basis that there was no policy justification for closing the wiki and there was no consensus to do so.